Voxel-Fox-Ltd/VoxelBotUtils/docs/interactions-howto.rst

 To [attempt to] add all of your commands as slash commands, run the :code:`!addslashcommands` command in your code, and the bot will attempt to convert all of your arguments and bulk-add the commands to Discord.
 If this conversion fails, you'll be given a straight traceback of the error instead of anything interpreted, so you can see exactly where the issue stems from.

-Most issues stem from using :class:`discord.ext.commands.Greedy`, misordering your optional arguments (they must appear at the end), using even *slightly* complex group commands, and using converters that don't stem from a commonly converted types (though in this instance you can add a :code:`SLASH_COMMAND_ARG_TYPE` attribute to your converter for the bot to use).
+Most issues stem from using :class:`discord.ext.commands.Greedy`, misordering your optional arguments (they must appear at the end), using even *slightly* complex group commands, and using converters that don't stem from a commonly converted types (though in this instance you can add a :code:`SLASH_COMMAND_ARG_TYPE` attribute being an instance of :class:`voxelbotutils.ApplicationCommandOptionType` to your converter for the bot to use).

+When adding arguments to a command, you're able to give descriptions to those arguments using :attr:`voxelbotutils.Command.argument_descriptions`.

 Components
 ------------------------------------------